Telerik Reporting is an embedded tool for creating and displaying reports in a visually structured and logically grouped way.

 - To connect to a remote web service that returns data in a JSON format, use a

-- To use a collection of business objects as a data source, use a
+- To use a collection of business objects as a data source, use an

 - To get data in CSV or JSON from a static external file, or to embed static data in the report definition, use a

-There is no limitation of the number or type of data sources that you will use in a report.
-Usually one data source is connected to one report item, but it's a fairly common scenario to have a
+There is no limitation on the number or type of data sources that you will use in a report.
+Usually, one data source is connected to one report item, but it's a fairly common scenario to have a

 Table and a

-Graph item which are using the same data source component to provide different representations of the underlying data.
+Graph item which use the same data source component to provide different representations of the underlying data.